 2024

 Annual Drinking Water Quality Report

-Newtown Village Community - MD0080032
+Hunters Brooke Community - MD0080083

 Charles County, Maryland

 Prepared by the Department of Public Works

 Utilities Division

-We are pleased to present the Annual Drinking Water Quality Report for the Newtown Village Community for the period of January 1, 2024, through December 31, 2024.
+We are pleased to present the Annual Drinking Water Quality Report for the Hunters Brooke Community for the period of January 1, 2024, through December 31, 2024.
 This report informs you about the quality of the water and services we deliver to you every day.
 This report is provided in compliance with Federal regulations and is updated annually.

 Our constant goal is to provide you with a safe and dependable supply of drinking water.
 We are committed to protecting water resources, improving the water treatment process, and ensuring the quality of your water meets or exceeds all local, State, and Federal standards and regulations.
-We are confident the drinking water from the Newtown system is safe and meets all Federal and State requirements.
-A source water assessment was performed by MDE and is available on their website, [mde.maryland.gov](http://mde.maryland.gov)
+We are confident the drinking water from the Hunters Brooke system is safe and meets all Federal and State requirements.
+A source water assessment was performed by MDE and is available on their website, mde.maryland.gov.